Automate Larastan with GitHub Actions!

 runs-on:

-Define the virtual machine type.
+Defines the type of virtual machine

 There are three options for configuring a virtual machine